 - Las Vegas can experience some extreme temperatures.
-When our temperatures soar over 108 degrees we suggest that you keep your fan switch on your thermostat to “on” to help keep the air distributed in you home.
+When our temperatures soar over 108 degrees we suggest that you keep your fan switch on your thermostat to “on” to help keep the air distributed in your home.
 This will also help reduce cold and hot spots.

 Tips For Air Balancing Throughout The Seasons:

-- Electronic equipment creates a lot of heat, and can really affect your comfort.
+- Electronic equipment creates a lot of heat and can really affect your comfort.
 The addition of large screen TV’s, computers, and even lamps can change the distribution of heat in the room and may require you to make adjustments to your vents.